 The Google Home Mini did launch with a feature that let users tap it to begin speaking, getting rid of the wake word, but this functionality has since been disabled after it turned out the Home Minis were recording everything people were saying.

-When it comes to voice controls, i.e. actually talking back and forth, Google Assistant is only available in the following eight languages right now: English (American and British), French and Canadian French, German, Italian, Korean, Japanese and Brazilian Portuguese.
-Coming in the next few months are Danish, Dutch, Hindi, Indonesian, Norwegian, Swedish, and Thai plus a cool, new multi-lingual ability that lets you switch between English, French and German (though not in the same command).
+When it comes to voice controls, i.e. actually talking back and forth, Google Assistant is only available in the following nine languages right now: English (American and British), French and Canadian French, Spanish, German, Italian, Korean, Japanese and Brazilian Portuguese.
+Coming before the end of the year, though, are Danish, Dutch, Hindi, Indonesian, Norwegian, Swedish, and Thai, plus a cool, new multi-lingual ability that lets you switch between English, French and German (though not in the same command).

 Google Assistant: Privacy